Minnesota Small Estate Affidavit | Form PRO202

 Maximum Estate Value: $75,000

-Required Conditions: The primary required conditions for a Minnesota Small Estate Affidavit (Form PRO202) to be processed are summarized below:
+Required Conditions: The required conditions for Form PRO202 are summarized below:

 - No real property is subject to the estate claim.

 - A certified death record of the decedent must be presented alongside the affidavit.